How Does a Prepaid Card Work?

-Managing your prepaid card resembles managing a checking or savings account more than managing a credit card.
-You don’t have to worry about finance charges or late payments.
+Managing your prepaid card is more like managing a checking or savings account more than managing a credit card.
+You don’t have to worry about monthly minimum payments, finance charges, due dates or late payments.
 Your spending limit equals whatever dollar amount your card currently holds.
 You'll also have no increased revolving debt balance, minimum required payments or due dates to think about, and no risk to your credit score.

 People might think of these cards as prepaid credit cards because most card companies use the Visa, Mastercard or American Express merchant payment networks and show the corresponding emblem on the face of their cards.

 Actually, a prepaid card more closely resembles a debit card because all transactions reduce your cash balance, but instead of funds coming from a bank account, they come from funds you've previously deposited onto the card.

 Prepaid cards can come with a variety of fees.
 Before choosing a card, read the "fine print" and choose a card with the least amount of fees, so that they don't eat up whatever money you deposit to the card.

 For example, the Account Now Prepaid Mastercard charges a monthly fee of $9.95, an ATM withdrawal fee of $2.50 per transaction, up to a $4.95 fee to reload additional funds to the card, $2.50 for each ACH transaction on your account, $1.50 to make a balance inquiry at an ATM and $1.00 for each monthly statement.
 Each time you incur a fee, it comes from your balance, giving you less remaining money to spend.